While you probably feel pretty good about your current employee onboarding practices, you may be surprised at how they strike a new hire.

 - 08. Are you having to ask a lot of questions about topics not covered in your training?

-Your employee is probably beginning to feel comfortable in their position, and their onboarding is now either paying off — or not.
-Try asking:
+Your employee is probably beginning to feel comfortable in their position, and their onboarding is now either paying off — or it isn’t.

 Questions to Ask After Three Months on the Job

 At this point, the novelty of the new job has probably worn off.
 As a consequence, your new hire is simply hard at work.

 Onboarding is in the past.
 Your now-experienced employee is ready to look back via employee survey questions like:

 - 19. Did your onboarding make you feel more or less confident that you could do your job well?

 - 20. Is there any kind of information you could’ve done with more of?